 2) Pluralization – Ideas, concepts, theories, skills should be taught in several different ways.
 Whether one is teaching the arts, sciences, history, or math, the seminal ideas should be presented in multiple ways.
 If you can present the art works of Michelangelo, or the laws of supply and demand, or the Pythagorean Theorem in several ways, you achieve two important goals.
 First of all, you reach more students, because some students learn best from reading, some from building something, some from acting out a story, etc. Second, you show what it is like to be an expert—to understand something fully, you should be able to think of it in several ways.

 Do you want to discuss the Theory of Multiple Intelligences with others?
-Then visit the official MI Oasis Facebook page here and submit a question or provide a response.
+Visit the official MI Oasis Facebook page here and submit a question or provide a response.

 If you are a Practitioner and want to learn about how the Theory of Multiple Intelligences is being utilized at various schools, businesses, and organizations around the world, visit the Practices section of this website by clicking here.

 Do you want to gain a deeper understanding of the research and methodology behind the Theory of Multiple Intelligences?
-Then click here to visit the Resources section of this website.
+Click here to visit the Resources section of this website.